 Why relations are better than objects

-The title of this post is a bit misleading, as the first thing the word "object" brings to mind is OOP.
+The title of this post is a bit misleading, as the first thing the word "object" brings to mind (in this context) is OOP.
 Here instead we'll be using said word in a looser sense, one that includes, but is not specific to OOP.
 For our purposes, an object is any mutable record that can be referenced and manipulated through a pointer or object id.
 So everything we will be saying applies not only to object-oriented languages, but also to procedural languages like C or Pascal, and even some impure functional ones.